kitex/panacea/README.md

 # panacea (panacea)

-Solution for all operational problems
+Your one stop solution for all operational problems

 ## Install the dependencies